MegaZebra: History

-MegaZebra’s latest game Solitaire Chronicles is the first cross-platform title, that is available on the web and on mobile devices.
-Recently it won the Tabby Award in the category Best iPad game: Cards, Casino and Dice.
+MegaZebra’s latest game, Solitaire Chronicles, is their first cross-platform title, as it is available on the web and on mobile devices.
+It has won a Tabby Award in the category "Best iPad game: Cards, Casino and Dice" in 2015.

 Figures

-According to AppData, in January 2011 MegaZebra is one of the top 25 fastest growing developers on Facebook, reaching almost 4 million monthly users and is with more than half a million daily active users, among the Top 3 European developers in terms of daily active users.
+According to AppData, MegaZebra was one of the top 25 fastest growing developers in January 2011 on Facebook, reporting almost 4 million monthly users.
+Additionally, with more than half a million daily active users, MegaZebra was among the Top 3 European game developers in terms of daily active users.

-With Mahjong Trails and Solitaire Castle, MegaZebra has now two games exceeding the 2 million monthly active user mark.

-Awards

-In 2015 Solitaire Chronicles, the first mobile game of the company, won the Tabby Award for the category “Best iPad game: Cards, Casino and Dice”.